Ryzen: Desktop

 In January 2018, AMD announced the first two Ryzen desktop APUs with integrated Radeon Vega graphics under the Raven Ridge codename.
-These were based on first generation Zen architecture.
+These are based on first generation Zen architecture.
 The Ryzen 3 2200G and the Ryzen 5 2400G were released in February.

 Mobile

-In May 2017, AMD demonstrated a Ryzen mobile APU with four Zen CPU cores and Radeon Vega-based GPU.
+In May 2017, AMD demonstrated a Ryzen mobile APU with four Zen CPU cores and Radeon Vega GPU.
 The first Ryzen mobile APUs, codenamed Raven Ridge, were officially released in October 2017.